How to import your pets in 8 steps (updated September 2018)

 In the letter, it’s critical that you state that the purpose of importing your dog is because your dog is your pet.
 (I think this is because they don’t want people to bring in restricted-listed dogs for the purpose of breeding them).

-3. Check your airline’s pet transport requirements.
+3. Check your airline’s pet transport requirements and book passage.

 Most airlines have a section of their websites dedicated to international pet travel.
 Be sure to check for certain key issues, such as: